styfle/packagephobia/CONTRIBUTING.md

 - install the dependendencies which will show up in `node_modules` directory
 - build the code, the output will be in the `dist` directory
 - test the code, you'll want to do this periodically
+- make the code pretty, you'll want to do this periodically w/commit hook

 ## Running the code